openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_response_encryption_alg_values_supported`: OPTIONAL.
 JSON array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `credential_response_encryption_enc_values_supported`: OPTIONAL.
 JSON array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `require_credential_response_encryption`: OPTIONAL.
 If `require_credential_response_encryption` is `true`, the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request.
 If `require_credential_response_encryption` is `false` or omitted, the Credential Issuer indicates that no additional Credential Response encryption is required.
 If `require_credential_response_encryption` is `true`, `credential_response_encryption_alg_values_supported` MUST also be provided.

-The following parameter MUST be used to communicate the specifics of the Credential that the Credential Issuer supports issuance of:

-* `credentials_supported`: REQUIRED.
-A JSON array containing a list of JSON objects, each of them representing metadata about a separate credential type that the Credential Issuer can issue.
-The JSON objects in the array MUST conform to the structure defined in (#credential-metadata-object).

 * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
   * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.

-#### Objects comprising `credentials_supported` parameter {#credential-metadata-object}

-This section defines the structure of the objects that appear in the `credentials_supported` metadata parameter.
+* `credentials_supported`: REQUIRED.
+An object that describes specifics of the Credential that the Credential Issuer supports issuance of.
+This object contains a list of name/value pairs, where each name is an identifier of the credential being described.
+This identifier is used in the Credential Offer as defined in (#credential_offer_parameters) to communicate to the Wallet which Credential is being offered.
+The value is an object that contains metadata about specific credential and contains the following parameters defined by this specification:
   * `format`: REQUIRED.
 A JSON string identifying the format of this credential, i.e., `jwt_vc_json` or `ldp_vc`.
 Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the credential MAY contain and information about how to display the credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
-* `credentials_supported_identifier`: REQUIRED when Credential Offer is used.
-A JSON string uniquely identifying this object within the `credentials_supported` array.
-It is used in the Credential Offer as defined in (#credential_offer_parameters) to enable the Wallet to discover the information about the Credential being offered.
   * `scope`: OPTIONAL.
 A JSON string identifying the scope value that this Credential Issuer supports for this particular credential.
 The value can be the same accross multiple `credentials_supported` objects.
 The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the scope value.
 The Wallet can use this value in the Authorization Request as defined in (#credential-request-using-type-specific-scope).
 Scope values in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
 When Cryptographic Binding Method is a DID, valid values MUST be a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending a DID without any method-name.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptographic algorithms for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptographic algorithms for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
   * `proof_types_supported`: OPTIONAL.
 A JSON array of case sensitive strings, each representing `proof_type` that the Credential Issuer supports.
 Supported values include those defined in (#proof_types) or other values defined in a profile of this specification or elsewhere.
 If omitted, the default value is `jwt`. `proof_type` claim is defined in (#credential_request).
   * `display`: OPTIONAL.
 An array of objects, where each object contains the display properties of the supported credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
       * `name`: REQUIRED.
 String value of a display name for the Credential.
       * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 Multiple `display` objects MAY be included for separate languages.
 There MUST be only one object for each language identifier.
       * `logo`: OPTIONAL.
 A JSON object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
           * `url`: OPTIONAL.
 URL where the Wallet can obtain a logo of the Credential from the Credential Issuer.
           * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.
       * `description`: OPTIONAL.
 String value of a description of the Credential.
       * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
       * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

-It is dependent on the Credential format where the available claims will appear and how they are represented (see (#format_profiles)).
+Depending on the Credential format, additional parameters might be present in the `credentials_supported` object values, such as information about claims in the credential.
+For Credential format specific claims, see "Credential Issuer Metadata" subsections in (#format_profiles).

 The AS MUST be able to determine from the Issuer metadata what claims are disclosed with the requested credentials to be able to render a meaningful user consent.

-The following example shows a non-normative example of an object comprising `credentials_supported` parameter for a credential in JWT VC format (JSON encoding).
+The following is a non-normative example of a Credential Issuer metadata.

-<{{examples/credential_metadata_jwt_vc_json.json}}
+<{{examples/credential_issuer_metadata_jwt_vc_json.json}}

 Note: The Client MAY use other mechanisms to obtain information about the Verifiable Credentials that a Credential Issuer can issue.